AdityaKoranne/AdityaKoranne.github.io/About.md

+---
+layout: default
+title: About
+---
-# About
+# About page

-Hi folks!
-Thanks for dropping by.
-This site is in progress and will be available soon.
+This page tells you a little bit about me.